aaronshirk/aaronshirk.github.io/_about/background.md

 ---
-permalink: /about/
+title: "Background"
-title: "About"
+permalink: /about/background/
 ---

 I'm an experienced software developer, engineer, and aspiring data scientist.

 Most of the last 10 years of my career has been spent applying various software frameworks to build out web applications.
 I love this, and think it's a great use case for technology.

-Recently however I've found myself also very interested and curious in analytical and scientific applications of computing and because of this I am currently in the process of shifting my skills sets towards mathematics, statistics and data.
+Recently however I've found myself also very interested and curious in analytical and scientific applications of computing and because of this I am currently in the process of shifting my skills sets towards mathematics, statistics, and data.

 ## Industries